 I offer one to one therapeutic counselling and am based in the Stroud area.
-I aim to provide a warm, friendly welcome for you, in the hope that you too will be enabled to get accepting and curious with all that you discover as we work together.
+I aim to provide a warm, friendly welcome for you, in the hope that you too can enjoy becoming accepting and curious about all that emerges as we work together.
 Counselling, even while we look at the difficulties, should ultimately feel good!

 I am an Accredited Member of the British Association for Counselling and Psychotherapy, work in compliance with the BACP Ethical Framework, and carry full insurance.
 I graduated in Psychology and qualified as a counsellor with an FdA in Therapeutic Counselling from the University of Gloucestershire.
-For the past five years I have worked with Cruse Bereavement Care, supporting and counselling people dealing with grief and bereavement.
+In the recent past I worked for more than five years with Cruse Bereavement Care, supporting and counselling people dealing with grief and bereavement.
 I have also worked with the N.H.S.
 Let’s Talk Service, offering counselling for those with anxiety and depression.
 Currently I see clients in private practice, support Stroud’s Listening Post as a counsellor there, and offer sessions for patients at a local NHS surgery.

 The foundation of the way I work is person-centred.
 The approach is based on a deep trust in the individual’s ability fo find his or her own way towards growth and health, if given the right conditions.
 It respects the wisdom of our bodies and of our symptoms, and seeks to enable and support, rather than to suppress or to change what is uniquely there.
 It puts the client in charge, not the therapist; so I will be guiding and offering possibilities, rather than interpreting or telling you what to do….